SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/SymbolPalette/DragAndDrop/README.md

 #Drag And Drop Sample

-This sample demonstrate how to drag and drop symbols from palette to diagram.
+This sample demonstrates how to drag and drop symbols from a palette to the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent